layerarch/layerarch.github.io/pages/home.md

 ---
 layout: home
 permalink: "/"
-title: ""
+title: "Layer Architecture – Toronto-Based Architecture & Design Studio"
 description: "Layer Architecture is a full-service architecture and design studio based in Toronto, Ontario.
 We specialize in residential and commercial projects of all sizes and complexities, from all new construction, additions, and interior alterations"

-meta_description: "Layer Architecture Inc. | Toronto"
+meta_description: "Layer Architecture is a Toronto-based architecture and design studio offering innovative residential and commercial solutions.
+View our projects and services."
-meta_title: "Layer Architecture"
+meta_title: "Layer Architecture – Residential & Commercial Design in Toronto"
 subscribe: false

 projects: